TheDataTrailBlazer/DataEngineer/_posts/2022-09-01-Java-OOPS-Ch4-Overloading-MethodConstructor.md

 Sqaure value: 100 <br>
 Addition value: 30
 ## Overloading Constructors
-- If the required variables are not initalized properly then overloading the constructor will handle the exceptions.
+- If the required variables are not initalized properly then overloading the constructor will handle the improper initialization.
 ## Example:
 <pre>
 class Op